 How do consultants help?

-ASCP members who serve as consultants on Global Outreach projects, notably the PEPFAR initiative, contribute their expertise and experience to assist in laboratory improvement and capacity-building worldwide.
+ASCP members who serve as consultants on Center for Global Health projects, notably the PEPFAR initiative, contribute their expertise and experience to assist in laboratory improvement and capacity-building worldwide.
 As demand, innovation and new dynamics present themselves, ASCP members continually maintain an important role in this outreach.

 Where does ASCP work?